 Minneapolis schools that are participating in the program in 2017-18 include Seward, Waite Park, Hale, Hmong International Academy, Marcy Open, Jenny Lind, Bancroft, Sonnesyn, Green Central, Northrop, Dowling, and Kenny Elementary Schools.

 In St. Paul the Rink Rats program operates at indoor arenas.
-Alongside Gustafson-Phalen and Harding Arenas, the Rink Rats program will expand to a third location utilizing the new Minnesota Wild Practice facility in downtown St. Paul in January 2018!
+Alongside Gustafson-Phalen and Harding Arenas, the Rink Rats program has expanded to a third location utilizing the new Tria Rink in downtown St. Paul!

 The Rink Rats Program would not happen without the support of St. Paul and Minneapolis community services programs, the Saint Paul Police Athletic League, Minneapolis Park and Recreation Board, the cooperation of Minneapolis Public Schools, the coaches that come to us from the FHIT program at the Herb Brooks Training Center, the National Hockey League Players Association and the generous sponsorship of Morrie’s Automotive Group, which is providing the student transportation from the schools to the local parks in Minneapolis.
 Other sponsors include Dave’s Sport Shop, the Butzow Foundation, the Minnesota Wild Foundation, Let’s Play Hockey, RBC Wealth Management, and the St. Paul Police Activities League program.